craigdev937/craigdev937/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+I'm Craig, a guy who's always learning new things.
+I love creating websites and connecting with other developers.

 - 🔭 I’m currently working on ...
 React and TypeScirpt
 - 🌱 I’m currently learning ...
-Everything
+Rust and WebAssembly
 - 👯 I’m looking to collaborate on ...
 Web Development
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: indigomx9@gmail.com